Transfer VHS to digital.

 Ready to roll up your sleeves and bring those tapes into the digital age?
 This process takes a bit of patience, but seeing those old home movies play on your computer is incredibly rewarding.
 We’ll walk through every step, from plugging in the right cables to saving your final video file.
 Think of it as a fun weekend project that rescues your family’s most precious moments.
 Let’s get started.

-Step 1: Set Up Your Equipment
+Step 1: Get Your Gear Set Up

 First, find a clear space and gather your gear.
 You’ll need a working VCR to play your tapes.
 If you don’t have one, you can often find them at thrift stores or online, but be sure to test it first.
 The next key piece is a video capture device, which acts as a translator between your VCR’s analog signal and your computer’s digital language.
 This device will convert the video in real-time so your computer can understand and record it.
 Make sure you have all the necessary cables on hand before you begin.

-Step 2: Connect and Test Everything
+Step 2: Connect Everything and Run a Test

 Now it’s time to get everything talking to each other.
 Start by connecting the RCA cables (the red, white, and yellow plugs) from the VCR’s “Line Out” ports to the matching inputs on your video capture device.
 Once that’s secure, plug the capture device’s USB cable into an available port on your computer.
 Before you hit record, it’s a good idea to play a few seconds of a tape to make sure the connection is working and that both video and audio are coming through clearly on your computer screen.

-Step 3: Install and Configure Your Software
+Step 3: Install and Set Up Your Software

 Your video capture device likely came with its own software, which is often the easiest option to get started.
 If not, or if you want more control, free programs like OBS (Open Broadcaster Software) are fantastic alternatives.
 Install your chosen software and open it up.
 In the settings, you’ll need to select your video capture device as the video and audio source.
 This tells the program where to look for the incoming signal from your VCR.
 Take a moment to explore the recording settings and choose your preferred video quality.

-Step 4: Start Recording
+Step 4: Hit Record and Start the Transfer

 This is where the magic happens.
 Cue up your VHS tape to the beginning of the footage you want to capture.
 Press play on your VCR, and then immediately click the record button in your software.
 The video will record in real-time, so a 60-minute tape will take 60 minutes to digitize.
 You’ll want to monitor the recording to ensure everything looks and sounds right.
 Once the tape is finished, or you’ve reached the end of the section you want to save, simply stop the recording in the software and then stop the VCR.